• Skip to main content

 Jump to Recipe

 The delightful English scone has graced the plates for afternoon tea in kitchens for years.
 Humble in appearance yet beautiful in its simplicity, the scone is a prerequisite of any high tea.
-I desperately want to teach you how to make them and, more importantly, make them well.
-If you love an afternoon snack, you'll enjoy my Cherry Almond Scones, Chocolate Hazelnut Granola Bars or Lemon Poppy Seed Madeleines.
+If you love an afternoon snack, you'll enjoy my Cherry Almond Scones, Chocolate Hazelnut Granola Bars, or Lemon Poppy Seed Madeleines.

 Jump to: